FelixOnline/v2/content/articles/2016-3-11-the-top-three-oscar-winners-who-arent-leo-dicaprio.md

 _Inside Out – Best Animated Feature_

 Mark Kermode called this his favourite film of the year, and for once I am close to agreeing.
-This new instant\-classic from Pixar in many ways revived a company some people were scared was losing its way.
+This new instant-classic from Pixar in many ways revived a company some people were scared was losing its way.
 Following the release of their first critically panned film _Cars 2_, Pixar seemed to be going down a dangerous road.
-Let’s hope the inventive, emotive power, and downright charm of _Inside Out_ will usher in a second Pixar\-renaissance
+Let’s hope the inventive, emotive power, and downright charm of _Inside Out_ will usher in a second Pixar-renaissance

 _Ex Machina – Best Visual Effects_

-The one technical category _Mad Max: Fury Road_ couldn’t win, the VFX nominations were stuffed with big\-budget blockbusters.
-But I am really pleased to see that the simple, unintrusive yet near\-perfect realism of _Ex Machina_ won out – details over flashy stuff any day.
+The one technical category _Mad Max: Fury Road_ couldn’t win, the VFX nominations were stuffed with big-budget blockbusters.
+But I am really pleased to see that the simple, unintrusive yet near-perfect realism of _Ex Machina_ won out – details over flashy stuff any day.